 Sloppy Hand Hygiene in Offices: What a Mistake

-The simple act of washing hands can protect your staffers from just about any seasonal illness.
+The simple act of washing hands can protect your staff from many illnesses.
 According to the Centres for Disease Control and Prevention, 80% of infectious diseases are transmitted by touch.

 How Often Do Australian Office Workers Wash Their Hands?

 You may think hand washing is the most common office etiquette rule your colleagues are already following, but in reality, this is far from the truth.

 The Australian Food Safety Information Council’s (FSIC) study showed we’re back to ground zero when it comes to hand washing.
 According to the study 3 in 10 men you shake hands with fail to wash their hands after using the toilet.